Raevukutsu/SentimentAnalysis/README.md

 Barcharts and jagged lines, of course.

 The mountainous curves of sentiments portray the unrelenting cliffs that many fictional characters had to endure, some hang on still.

+The scipt was written by me, Roland Rae, for my BA thesis.
+Additional credit goes to my supervisors Jane Klavan and Artjoms Šela.
+Thank you for all the help.
+This was a huge project for me.